Valor Games Southeast // May 23-26, 2016

 A body changed by injury needs the discipline and challenge of physical activity to stay healthy physically, mentally and emotionally.
 It is the key to recovery and long-term health, and re-integration into your community at home.

-In the spirit of fierce competition, Valor Games Southeast will be held at venues of historic competition and athletic excellence: Dean E. Smith Center at University of North Carolina, Cameron Indoor Stadium at Duke University and Raleigh (venue to be determined).
+In the spirit of fierce competition, Valor Games Southeast will be held at venues of historic competition and athletic excellence: Dean E. Smith Center at University of North Carolina, Cameron Indoor Stadium at Duke University and Lake Crabtree Park.

 North Carolina and the Southeast have a rich history of military excellence and support!
 A history where our men and women have endured grave situations, but through camaraderie, support and love from our communities, made a huge impact and change in our America.